Preventing even one person from falling prey to a trafficker's traps is worth our time, our effort and our money.

 To protect youth from human traffickers:

-- We've created a presentation and materials for youth venues, warning youth and those who care for them of the tactics of traffickers.
+- We've created a presentation and materials for low-risk youth venues, warning youth and those who care for them of the tactics of traffickers.

 - Our prevention web site, Be the Jam, warns of trafficking tactics and suggests easy ways to share the information with friends and to report the suspicion of traffickers operating among their peer group.

 - We hold ten week small group sessions, facilitated by a therapist and a survivor, with high risk youth in group homes, juvenile detention, schools and low income youth programs.
+During these sessions we work with staff to get appropriate care for issues that arise that would heighten risk for exploitation (child abuse, trauma, addiction, suicidal ideation etc.) These groups often also identify youth who have already been trafficked and we take them on as clients and work to avoid re-victimization.

 Check out our youth-oriented site at Be The Jam.